Spread of the corona virus in SurinameCurrent incidence in the week ending 09/29/2022: 3.6 new infections per 100,000 population

 In Suriname, 25.0% of all over 15-year-olds are still smokers.

-14 percent of newborns are underweight.
+15 percent of newborns are underweight.

 Medical suppliesThe medical care provided by doctors and hospitals in Suriname is above average, but is not as good as the average within the EU.
-The country provides 3.1 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The country provides 3.0 hospital beds per 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 706 physicians in Suriname, there are about 1.23 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 1.23.
+With about 726 physicians in Suriname, there are about 1.23 doctors per 1000 inhabitants.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
-For example, only about 22 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 23 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.

 Supply with drinking waterExplanation of the graph:

 Red line: access to water supply via wells or delivered drinking water